lucasbarber78/restaurant-review-scraper/README.md

 A comprehensive solution for scraping reviews from TripAdvisor, Yelp, and Google Reviews and exporting them to Excel.

+## Project Objectives

+This project aims to solve the following challenges for restaurant owners and managers:

+1. **Comprehensive Review Collection**: Automatically gather customer reviews across multiple platforms (TripAdvisor, Yelp, and Google Reviews) to ensure no valuable feedback is missed.

+2. **Chronological Analysis**: Filter reviews by specific date ranges to analyze trends, track improvement efforts, and measure the impact of operational changes over time.

+3. **Automated Categorization**: Automatically classify reviews into meaningful categories (Food Quality, Wait Times, Pricing, Service, Environment/Atmosphere, Product Availability, etc.) to identify specific areas of strength and weakness.

+4. **Sentiment Analysis**: Determine whether reviews are positive or negative to quickly gauge overall customer satisfaction and identify problem areas.

+5. **Consolidated Reporting**: Export all review data to a well-organized Excel file with multiple sheets for easy analysis, sharing, and presentation to stakeholders.

+6. **Trend Identification**: Identify emerging issues or consistent problems by analyzing patterns in customer feedback across time periods and platforms.

+7. **Operational Decision Support**: Provide actionable insights to guide operational improvements, staff training, menu adjustments, and other business decisions.

 ## Features

 - Scrape reviews from multiple platforms: